ryanmcdermott/3rs-of-software-architecture/README.md

 ## What is This Project?
 This project attempts to analyze 3 "ilities" of software architecture (readability, reusability, and refactorability), and show how we can form better and better code by thinking through these concepts hierarchically.

 The code we will be looking at is a very simple shopping cart application written in JavaScript, which makes use of two major libraries in the ecosystem: React and Redux.
 JavaScript and the aforementioned tools are by no means the only way to structure any particular application.
 They happen to be used by a lot of newcomers to the industry, and by many seasoned veterans, so their frequency of usage makes them a wonderful common language by which to discuss code quality.
+We will be developing our application one piece at a time and looking at Bad vs. Good versions at each step in 3 R hierarchy.
+You can find all the code in the `src` directory, and instructions about how to build this and develop on it are at the bottom of this README.

-This project isn't the only way to look at software, and it certainly can't give you an architecture, but it's something that can hopefully guide your thinking, as it has guided mine.
+One more thing to reiterate: this project isn't the only way to look at software, and it certainly can't give you an architecture, but it's something that can hopefully guide your thinking, as it has guided mine.

 Without further ado, let's get started!